semihucann/hairdressers/docs/source/developer/member3.rst

         }
     });

 When card number text box is changed, addEventListener method is called automatically.
-It regulates the typed numbers for grouping 4 digit as shown normal credit card.
+It regulates the typed numbers for grouping 4 digits as shown normal credit card.

 **Valid Thru Validation**::